In this section:

 What We Do

-The Health Promotion Research Center (HPRC) conducts community-based dissemination research with the goal of promoting the health and well-being of middle-aged and older adults, particularly those with low-incomes and in ethnic/cultural groups that are at increased risk of chronic disease.
+The Health Promotion Research Center (HPRC) conducts community-based research that promotes the health and well-being of middle-aged and older adults, particularly those with lower incomes and in ethnic/cultural minority populations most at risk of health disparities.
+We are housed in the University of Washington Department of Health Services, in the School of Public Health.

-HPRC works with organizations that reach large numbers of individuals, including nonprofit organizations, employers, business groups, community networks, and governmental agencies.
+HPRC partners with organizations that reach large numbers of individuals, including nonprofit organizations, employers, business groups, community networks, and governmental agencies.

 The Health Promotion Research Center is located in the Department of Health Services in the School of Public Health at the University of Washington, in Seattle, Washington.